 What if a subcontractor increases their rates?
 Or what if the government grant for a future project is delayed?
 Any external change may have a direct knock-on effect on your cash flow.

 Looking to the future, not to the past will help you understand the repercussions of such a change.
 What effect would this have on your cash flow next month or six months down the line?
 It is this information that will guide you through making crucial operational decisions.

 Are you thinking of expanding into bigger offices, or growing your sales team, but you’re not sure if you can afford it?
 In any eventuality, you need to properly plan where your cash is going to understand whether it’s doable.

-If you have a significant amount of cash in the bank, you’ll need to run a cash flow forecast to ascertain whether you are in a good position to reinvest that cash into your business.
+Run a cash flow forecast to ascertain whether you are in a good position to reinvest into your business.
 Can you afford to invest in new equipment, or expand your business development team without upsetting the financial balance?

 Cash flow in construction is almost always variable so it’s crucial for construction companies and contractors to stay on top of their finances.
 Understanding how cash flow works and how to manage it, helps reduce construction cash flow problems and - as with any project - having the right tools to get accurate data makes the job easier and better.